 IIBA’s Agile Extension is a very important step towards business agility and harnessing the value of the business analyst.
 It contains the key principles of Agile Business Analysis, three planning horizons, an understanding how interactions and feedback cross horizons, and how and when business analysis techniques are applied during different planning horizons.
 The goal is to help practitioners go beyond user stories and understand what analysis really means in an Agile environment.

 The good news is that there are no eligibility experience requirements for this exam.
 However, IIBA does recommend that BA professionals have 2-5 years of Agile related experience and Agile practitioners have 2-5 years of experience.

 The Exam Process

-Registration opens early May and the first exam will be ready to take by June 1st.
-However, it is important to note that the results from these early exams (June 1st to mid-July) will not be reported back to the test takers until mid-July.
+Results from early exams (June 1st to mid-July) will not be reported back to the test takers until mid-July.
 After the preliminary exam period, exam results will be available immediately.

 Here are the steps for taking the exam.